dsikkema-magento/m2-vagrant/README.md

 ## Run Magento CE

-1. go to mysql (user root, password vagrant) and create database "magento."
+1. Once in the vagrant box, go to "/vagrant/m2" and enter 'composer install'
-2. Once in the vagrant box, go to "/vagrant/m2" and enter "rein" (which is an alias to execute reinstall.sh) to install the application.
+2. Run "installm2" (which is an alias to install magento described in .bash\_aliases) to install the application.

 Visit m2.dev in your host machine to browse magento.
 The backend is m2.dev/backend.